Kilo27/Foobar_problem_2/README.md

 ## Quick overview
 Convert one of several buy-ins from its original currency into USD using a sequence of currency exchanges that yields the largest final USD value <mark>**only traversing EACH CURRENCY ONCE**</mark>.
 Your program must report the chosen buy-in, the original amount and currency, the final USD value, the profit, and the conversion path.

+### NOTE: Each currency conversion rate is the inverse of its opposite e.g. USD -> EUR = 1.4982 THEN EUR -> USD = 1/1.4982
 ---
 ## Objective
 For each buy-in: